-Administrators can mix the Basic and Mainstream seat licenses on Messaging.
+Administrators can use a mix of the Basic and Mainstream seat licenses on Messaging.

-You can enable or disable media encryption in Messaging by administering the FEATURE MEDIA ENCRYPTION FEAT\MSG\ME option when you generate the PLDS license.
+You can enable or disable media encryption in Messaging by administering the FEATURE MEDIA ENCRYPTION FEAT_MSG_ME option when you generate the PLDS license.
 If you disable media encryption, you cannot enable the encryption later.